-Devbridge Group on June 1 was named one of Inc. magazine’s Best Workplaces 2017, the publication’s second annual ranking in the fast-growing private company sector.
+Devbridge on June 1 was named one of Inc. magazine’s Best Workplaces 2017, the publication’s second annual ranking in the fast-growing private company sector.
 Out of thousands of applicants nationwide, Inc. singled out just over 200 winning companies.

 Built in partnership with employee engagement and work culture experts Quantum Workplace of Omaha, Nebraska, Inc.’s Best Workplaces list is a magnifying glass on how innovative companies can truly raise the bar in hiring and retaining the best talent.